insected/bobbae_gcp-wiki/Machine-Learning.md

 [Normalization](https://developers.google.com/machine-learning/data-prep/transform/normalization) is the process of converting an actual range of values which a numerical feature can take, into a standard range of values, typically in the interval [≠1, 1] or [0, 1].
-For example, suppose the natural range of a particular feature is 350 to 1450.
-By subtracting 350 from every value of the feature, and dividing the result by 1100, one can normalize those values into the range [0, 1].